SoftCreatR/php-perplexity-ai-sdk/README.md

 This PHP library provides a simple wrapper for the PerplexityAI API, allowing you to easily integrate the PerplexityAI API into your PHP projects.

 ## Features

 - Easy integration with PerplexityAI API
 - Supports all PerplexityAI API endpoints
+- Streaming support for real-time responses in chat completions
--   Utilizes PSR-17 and PSR-18 compliant HTTP clients, and factories for making API requests
+- Utilizes PSR-17 and PSR-18 compliant HTTP clients and factories for making API requests

 ## Requirements

--   PHP 7.4 or higher
+- PHP 8.1 or higher
 - A PSR-17 HTTP Factory implementation (e.g., [guzzle/psr7](https://github.com/guzzle/psr7) or [nyholm/psr7](https://github.com/Nyholm/psr7))
 - A PSR-18 HTTP Client implementation (e.g., [guzzlehttp/guzzle](https://github.com/guzzle/guzzle) or [symfony/http-client](https://github.com/symfony/http-client))

 ## Installation